What is a sales methodology?

 The Challenger - cons

-The methodology has three main phases; relationship build, qualification and the close.
+The methodology has three main phases; relationship building, qualification and the close.

 The Sandler method explained